changesets/changesets/docs/experimental-options.md

 > Note: if you are using `--snapshot` with empty tag name, you cannot use `{tag}` as placeholder - this will result in error.

-### Integration with `useCalculatedVersionForSnapshots`
+### Integration with `useCalculatedVersion`

-You can still use and pass `useCalculatedVersionForSnapshots: boolean` if you wish to have the snapshot releases based on the planned release of changesets, instead of `0.0.0`.
+You can still use and pass `useCalculatedVersion: boolean` if you wish to have the snapshot releases based on the planned release of changesets, instead of `0.0.0`.

 ### Default behavior

-If you are not specifying `snapshotPreidTemplate`, the default behavior will fall back to using the following template: `{tag}-{datetime}`, and in cases where the tag is empty (`--snapshot` with no tag name), it will use `{datetime}` only.
+If you are not specifying `prereleaseTemplate`, the default behavior will fall back to using the following template: `{tag}-{datetime}`, and in cases where the tag is empty (`--snapshot` with no tag name), it will use `{datetime}` only.